sajib-4414/imdbclone/Readme.md

    ``
    git clone https://github.com/your_username/your_project.git ``

-2. Install docker and docker compose and start docker in your computer
+2. Install docker and docker compose and start docker in your computer. if needed install make utilities in linux/windows. jenkins need specific permission on the mapping volume folders in the host,this is covered in the makefile.
-3. in the project directory issue command `docker compose up`
+3. in the project directory issue command `make up`

 ## Run tests:
 * Used API testcases, run ```python manage.py test <optionally-app-name>```.
 If no app name specified, then this code will run test cases for all apps.
 This runs all kinds of tests.